mkm29/registry/auth/AUTHENTIK-GRAFANA-EMAILS-FIX.md

 ## Notes

-- This workaround addresses a bug in Grafana 12.0.2
+- This workaround addresses a bug in Grafana 12.0.2 (current latest release)
-- The bug is fixed in Grafana 12.1+
+- This workaround will be needed until Grafana releases a fix in a future version
-- Consider upgrading Grafana as a long-term solution
+- The custom scope approach is the most reliable solution within Authentik's framework